freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

 14. **cp** - copy files and directories
 - Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.
+ 15. **du** - estimate file space usage
+- Use 'du' to estimate file space usage. du is abbreviation of "disk usage".
+This command tool reports usage by given directory

 15. **ln** - link LINKNAME to TARGET file/directory
 - Link is pointer which connects file name to actual bytes of data on the disk.
 More than one link can point on the same data.